NASCLA Accredited Examination for Journeyman Electricians

 Circle Arrow Circle arrow icon

-The National Association of State Contractors Licensing Agencies (NASCLA) created a standardized accredited examination to take place of individual state licensing exams for Electricians.
-Electrical Exam Candidates applying to any accepting state agency can opt to take the NASCLA Electrical Exam in lieu of their state's specific licensing exam.
+The National Association of State Contractors Licensing Agencies (NASCLA) created a standardized accredited examination to take the place of individual state licensing exams for electricians.
+Candidates applying to any accepting state agency can opt to take the NASCLA Journeyman Electrician Exam in lieu of their state's specific licensing exam.

 Get a strong start in building your career